mickfuzz/phd4/_posts/thesis_chapters/2024-9-3-TheoreticalFramework.md

         -   [Principle : Utility of research - overcoming the tension between the rich context and generalisation of results](#principle-utility-of-research---overcoming-the-tension-between-the-rich-context-and-generalisation-of-results)
-        -   [Critiques, development and synthesis within Activity theory approaches - NEEDED HERE?
-IF NOT WHERE?](#critiques-development-and-synthesis-within-activity-theory-approaches---needed-here-if-not-where)

 # Theoretical Framework